xorxornop/ObscurCore/README.md

 To the BouncyCastle project.
 This work is built heavily on top of theirs, and it likely would not have been possible without it.
 So - thank you!

+Also a big thanks to Marc Gravell for his excellent protobuf-net and its associated precompiler.
+It is used extensively throughout (especially for the packaging features) and provides great flexibility and performance.

 How do I use it?
 ----------------